honeybadger26/otree_rule-following-as-signal/README.md

 ## Done

+- Instructions page
+	- Baseline of 650 points for earnings needs to be changed
+		- Earning as follows:
+			- everyone gets $10 show up fee
+			- Then points from the experiment are added to $10.
+			- Each point is worth $0.03 (but this should be a variable I can adjust at )
+	- Centre images
 - Decider, Stage 3
 	- Decider should have the option to give up to 500 points to selector, and keep none for self -- as well as intermediate options (current list of options is constrained so can not give more than half away.)
 - Decider, Stage 1